 Moonrakers offer something for everyone.
 The smooth flow of the trails make this system a great choice for those somewhat new to trail riding.
 Notwithstanding, there are several trails that more hardened riders will enjoy for either fast cornering descents (Devil’s Slide, Moonraker Trail) or steeper technical terrain (LSD, Canyon Creek).
 Combining your rides in Moonrakers with the trails of the CBT Mainline will offer some of the best riding in the province (see Signature Rides).

 All trails are well marked with a signed 4×6 post at every junction (with the exception of the ride up the Tallis Forest Service Road from Cedar Lake Trailhead to the Canyon Creek and LSD trails – these signs seem to keep going missing).
-Nonetheless, take a map and get the app.
-The app requires a data connection which you should be able to obtain throughout most of the Moonraker network.
-The Gudjonson Trailhead is a notable exception – there is no data connection (or cell connection) right at that trailhead.
+Nonetheless, take a map and get the Trailforks app.
+Of note, the Gudjonson Trailhead is the only trailhead that you cannot get cell reception.
 You have to go about 1km up the trail or 1km back towards the hamlet of Nicholson for data/cell service.